asherman-ca/graphql-backend/readme.md

 -write a resolver in mutation/query or both

 notes:
-schema.graphql is the schema for yoga (aka express), which will largely mirror the prisma schema
+schema.graphql is the schema / typing for yoga (aka express), which will largely mirror the prisma schema so, yoga = inbound/outbound request/response facing and prisma = db facing

 TODO:
 4/21-add image update interface to item update mutation